Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Predict-then-Optimize Pipeline in PLS

 \section{Predict-then-Optimize Pipeline in PLS}

-This study considers a seaport PLS operating as a price-taking industrial consumer in an electricity market with single-price imbalance settlement.
+This study considers a seaport PLS operating as a price-taking industrial consumer in a retail electricity market.
+The energy charge is assumed to be indexed to the wholesale day-ahead price signal, treated as exogenous \cite{EurelectricHedging2024}, and deviations from the day-ahead schedule are settled via a single-price imbalance mechanism \cite{ACERISH2020}.
+Accordingly, we abstract away from strategic price bidding and market-clearing modeling, and instead focus on how forecast errors translate into downstream co-scheduling outcomes and imbalance costs under exogenous price signals.

 The PLS comprises photovoltaics (PV) generation, an energy storage system (ESS), uncontrollable residential loads and a logistics subsystem including vessel berthing, quay-crane operations, and shore power supply.
+The detailed structural illustration can be found in Appendix~\ref{sec:appendixA}.
+Below we mainly describe the operational workflow and problem formulation.